jcarloscandela/Beyond.App/README.md

 - CQRS pattern for command and query separation
 - Repository pattern for data access
 - Unit tests for application logic
+- Real-time updates using SignalR for:
+  - Task creation and deletion
+  - Task updates
+  - Progression updates